thbinder/mlops_sea_animal_classification/README.md

 🗃 Project Organization
 ------------

 The `exploration` folder contains the different visualisation and experimentation notebooks that can be needed during the exploration process.
-I have added an example which leverages the features of an mlflow server.
-You can setup your own in whichever way you like and change the tracking uri so that the notebook sends data to the correct location.

 The `src` folder should contain actual production code.
 - `io`: should contain any I/O-related script: reading from and writing to S3 buckets, file conversions, reading a `.json` file.
 It covers interactions with the outside world.